-Please notify the school by 9 AM if a student will be absent.
+Please notify the school before 8:30 a.m. if a student will be absent.

 Student attendance is tracked by the minutes a student is at school.
 Any student arriving after 8:05 or being checked out before 3:05 will be counted absent for the time missed in the day including special event days.